Constance Nunes Sizzles In Ultra Tiny Strapless Bikini

 On Saturday, Constance Nunes took to her Instagram story to share a video of herself rocking a tiny bikini while relaxing by the water.

-In the clip, the Car Masters: From Rust to Riches star is seen sitting at a table at an outdoor venue as she enjoyed some fun in the sun.
+In the clip, the Car Masters: From Rust to Riches star was sitting at a table at an outdoor venue as she enjoyed some fun in the sun.

 Nunes donned a tiny, strapless bikini top that laced up the front and boasted cutouts to flaunt the model’s massive cleavage as she enjoyed a drink.